nicoverbruggen/phpmon/README.md

 ## 🤬 Troubleshooting

-**If you are having issues, the first thing you should be doing is installing the latest version of PHP Monitor.
-This can resolve a variety of issues.**
+**If you are having issues, the first thing you should be doing is installing the latest version of PHP Monitor _and_ Laravel Valet.
+This can resolve a variety of issues.
+Don't forget to run `valet install` after upgrading.**

 PHP Monitor performs some integrity checks to ensure a good experience when using the app.
 You'll get a message telling you that PHP Monitor won't work correctly in the following scenarios: